Playing deep leads to a common fear that many poker players face: the fear of losing. I help you figure out what's causing your fear at the tables.

 - Do I think this skill has some value and does it merit further review before fully integrating it into my repertoire?

 When it comes to working on any aspect of your mental game, and fear is definitely a part of this, you shouldn’t wait until the next day.
-Write your thoughts in your poker journal as journaling helps to crystallize them and allows you an additional way to reflect on what you’re working on.
+Write your thoughts in your poker journal (get my free 21-page Poker Journal here).
+Journaling helps to crystallize them and allows you an additional way to reflect on what you’re working on.
 It’s interesting, but writing keeps the left side of your brain occupied, so the right side is more free to think random thoughts and make associations you never thought were there.
 In your journal you can write down how the fear came about, how it manifested itself in your game, what you did to overcome the fear and how successful you were.

 Rinse, Repeat, Review